krtcotmo2/Tips/README.md

 # The Application
 The application is designed to provide a quick and easy way to calcaute a tip.
 Ideally this would be a mobile application.
 It makes more sense to have it on the device opposed to relying on a network connection.
 Despite that fact, I used responsinve design so that the app would adjust on a pc screen as it resized.

+#### Settings page - Individual Page in src directory
+Accessed from the help modal, this page allows the user to store some default values in local storage.

 There are three modes to this application:
 - Total Sum
 - Even Steven